cucumber/docs/content/cucumber/reporting.md

 {{% /block %}}

 # Custom formatters
-The Cucumber formatter API is easily extensible.
+The Cucumber formatter API is readily extensible.
 A formatter can be any class implementing the event-based formatter API.
-The formatter class should live in the `features/support` directory, or alternatively, may be required when you run Cucumber using the `--dir` flag.
+The formatter class should live in the `features/support` directory.
 To use your custom formatter, run Cucumber using the `--format` flag:
 ```
-# Assumes CustomFormatter class is housed in the features/support directory
 cucumber --format CustomFormatter
-# Requires the directory containing the custom formatter
-cucumber --format CustomFormatter --dir formatters
 ```

 ## Formatter API